 Global and comparative approach

-All subjects in the master in History have a strong international orientation.
+All subjects in the master of History have a strong international orientation.
 Whichever your focus area, you will acquire a broad, comparative dimension to your knowledge and connect this to the latest global events.
 This approach to learning is not only unique to this programme but brings you a far broader understanding and an aptitude for critical thinking both of which are highly valued by employers today.

 Admission and Application